huaminghuangtw/Weekly-Mindware-Update/README.md

 > _“Nearly everything is really interesting if you go into it deeply enough.” — Richard Feynman_

-I believe that, staying curious is the only way to get closer to the frontier of [unknown unknowns](https://sketchplanations.com/unknown-unknowns)—what we don't know we don't know.
+I believe that, staying curious is the only way to get closer to the frontier of **[unknown unknowns](https://sketchplanations.com/unknown-unknowns)—what we don't know we don't know**.

 This project is a reminder to myself.